Shoreline of Starke Lake before development (before 1880)

 Completion of the Florida Turnpike through Ocoee (1964)

-The Town of Ocoee was the name of a subdivision platted by Bluford Sims in 1886, he took the name from a river in Tennessee.
+A township of 820 residents, Ocoee was first settled adjacent to Starke Lake, southeast of Lake Apopka, in the mid-1800s.
+The Town of Ocoee was the name of a subdivision platted by Dr. H.K.
+Clarke, Charles J. Chun and R.B.F.
+Roper created the Town of Ocoee subdivision in 1886.
+He took the name from a river in Tennessee.
 Ocoee means "apricot vine" in the Cherokee language - what we now call the passion flower.
 The city logo is inspired by this flower.
 The Town of Ocoee was recognized as a municipality by the Florida legislature in 1923 and became the City of Ocoee in May 1925.
-Ocoee remained a small town through the mid-1900s, when the rapidly expanding Orlando Metropolitan Area began to grow westward.
-As recently as 1960, the population was only about 2,500, but this population would increase rapidly as several major roadways were constructed through the City, creating a more accessible environment.

 The first school in Ocoee was established in 1880.
 It was a three sided hut located on Floral street, which was later replaced by a two-story wooden structure built on Bluford Avenue.
 That structure was replaced in the early 1920s with a brick building.
 Mrs. E D. Perkins was the original teacher.
 William Blakely arrived in Ocoee in 1881.
 He soon became school principal and teacher.
 He was also Postmaster and Justice of the Peace.
 In 1913 he bought a home on West Oakland avenue and converted one of the rooms into a library which he allowed the community to use.
 Blakely would devote more than 50 years to teaching, running a general store, and promoting Ocoee as a desirable place to live.